Matrix: Peer-to-Peer Multi-Agent Synthetic Data Generation Framework: Matrix Overview

 \paragraph{Orchestration.} An example orchestrator \texttt{SequentialOrchestrator} is in Lines 11–17.
 It maintains a structured \texttt{history} of intermediate results and a configurable \texttt{order}, which determines the sequence of participating agents.
 After each interaction, \texttt{update()} advances the internal index to the next agent.
 The process continues cyclically until the orchestrator’s \texttt{is\_done} flag is set, at which point it is routed to a special terminal agent, \texttt{\_sink}, for result persistence and metric aggregation.

 \paragraph{Concurrency Control.} Advanced runtime features (not shown for brevity) include task-level concurrency control through a \texttt{max\_concurrency} parameter and semaphore-based scheduling.
 The semaphore is decremented when an orchestrator is dispatched to the \texttt{first} agent and incremented upon completion by the \texttt{\_sink} agent.
 This mechanism limits the number of active orchestrators, ensuring controlled resource utilization and stability during large-scale distributed execution.
-Note we rely on Ray's RPC mechanism to avoid race conditions.
+Note we rely on Ray to avoid race conditions in distributed RPC calls.